richardcase/vault-inject/CONTRIBUTING.md

 ## Contributing

-Thank you for considering contributing to Vault Initializer.
+Thank you for considering contributing to Vault Inject.
 The more people that contribute the better it will be. :tada::+1:

 The following is a guide for contributing and as such shouldn't be treated as hard & fast rules.
 Use your judgement and feel free to propose changes to this document via pull request.

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## How Can I Contribute?

 ### Reporting Bugs

-* **Ensure the bug was not already reported** by [searching all issues](https://github.com/richardcase/vault-initializer/issues?utf8=%E2%9C%93&q=is%3Aissue).
+* **Ensure the bug was not already reported** by [searching all issues](https://github.com/richardcase/vault-inject/issues?utf8=%E2%9C%93&q=is%3Aissue).

 * If you're unable to find an open issue addressing the problem, [open a new one][new issue].
 Be sure to include a **title and clear